Why UC Santa Barbara?

 A: Yes, you may submit up to four letters of recommendation.
 If you are confident you have four strong recommenders, this can be particularly helpful when applying very close to the deadline.
 A fourth recommender can help ensure we get the minimum three letters in due time.
 Alternately, choosing a fourth recommender who knows you from a different perspective (perhaps an employer from outside academia) can complete the picture.
 However, recommenders should all be people who are professional references.

 A: After you have completed your online application, you may return and view your application status.
 To view your status, use the same login and password as when you created the online application.
-The application status pages provide a live glimpse at the status of your application, including when your application fee, GRE and TOEFL/IELTS scores, and supplemental materials were received.
+The application status pages provide a live glimpse at the status of your application, including when your application fee and TOEFL/IELTS scores, and supplemental materials were received.

 Please keep in mind that it is your responsibility to confirm your application is complete before the deadline.

 A: Applications will be reviewed on an ongoing basis beginning in mid-December.
 Some applicants will be notified as early as February.
-Most will be notified during in March.
+Most will be notified during March.
 Some late decisions are made in April.